int128/renovate-config-validator-workflow/README.md

 # renovate-config-validator-workflow

-Reusable workflow to validate your Renovate config
+The reusable workflow to run `renovate-config-validator`.